 Drug Crime Punishments

-As with any other felonious crime, the penalties associated with drug crime charges are quite high.
-A felonious drug conviction can result in imprisonment of up to 30 or 40 years and/or a fine of up to $1,000,000.
+As with any other felonious crime, the penalties associated with drug crime charges are quite severe.
+A felonious drug conviction can result in imprisonment of up to 30 or 40 years and/or a fine of up to $1,000,000 or more.
 A federal drug offense can result in a life sentence.
-Whatever be the degree of the charge, if it is linked to drugs, it is highly recommended that you hire the services of an experienced drug crimes attorney.
+Whatever be the degree of the charge, if it is linked to drugs, it is highly recommended that you hire the services of an experienced drug crime attorney.
 One needs to understand that even a bit of delay or incompetence can lead to very grave consequences.
 It is best to hire a reputed Minnesota attorney without any further delay.
-Lynne Torgerson, Esq. has been handling drug cases with success for over 26 years.
+Lynne Torgerson, Esq. has been handling drug cases with success for over 27 years.
 As a lawyer of repute and extensive legal knowledge, experience and expertise, she has gained a thorough insight into the legal defenses associated with a drug crime charge.
 She understands the consequences of a drug crime conviction and is dedicated towards providing you with excellent legal representation in a court of law.
 If you are looking for a lawyer of excellence, a drug crime attorney, call the law office of Lynne Torgerson for a free consultation right now!

 Ms. Torgerson recently obtained a successful resolution on drug charges.
 Her client was charged with possession of a controlled substance, a felony.
-Very fortunately, Ms. Torgerson successfully obtained an agreement where the charge and conviction could be kept of her client’s record, thus protecting his future.
+Very fortunately, Ms. Torgerson successfully obtained an agreement where the charge and conviction could be kept of her client’s record entirely, thus protecting his future.
 There was no conviction.
 Excellent result Ms. Torgerson!

 Minnesota drug laws